tohkm22-del/Stellar-Systems/README.md

 - Rast - Finished - No analog
 - Nooe - Finished - Upsilon Andromedae
 - Xeroon - WIP - No analog
+- Deteea - WIP - No analog - NOT RELEASED
 - Keppe - Finshed - Trappist 1 - NOT RELEASED
 - Swarch - Finished - No analog
 - Licae - WIP - Lich - NOT RELEASED